Zhuph31/MPI_force_calcuator/README.md

-# parallel_assignment_1
+# MPI force calculator
-code for 1747 parallel programming assignment 1
+A parallel program used to calculate force between different nodes using MPI.

 # BUILD
 This project is build with CMake.